-How to hire a Freelance Set Designer?
+How to hire a freelance Set Designer?

-How to hire a Freelance Set Designer?
+How to hire a freelance Set Designer?

 A set designer is involved with decisions on how to make each shot visually interesting.
 Far from just setting several props up in a room, they’re expected to create realistic and beautiful interpretations of the director’s and writer’s visions.
 They need to be able to use input from people on set, but also bring their own skills to the table.